-Yuen Lecture Series: U.S. Presidential Election
+Yuen Campus Series: U.S. Presidential Election

 The result of the United States Presidential Election of 2016 shocked the world.
 With three million fewer popular votes, how was a candidate able win the U.S. Presidential election?
 Isn’t American democracy about the voice of the people?
 How does American democracy really work?

 The U.S. Presidential Election will help the audience understand the intricacies of U.S. democracy and the American election process.
 With a focus on tracking events leading up to the Presidential election this November, audience members will learn about the Electoral College, the popular vote, gerrymandering, voter suppression and red, blue and purple states.
 Our experts will share insights on how the Presidential election can proceed successfully while the American people are fighting the greatest pandemic in a century.
 They’ll also share insights and implications of a Republican or Democratic Presidential win on issues related to U.S. domestic policy as well as foreign policy, particularly relations with China and the rest of Asia.